KadinTucker/GrandSpace/rulebook/warfare.md

 Stealing minerals or biomass grants +1 Warfare milestone progress per mineral and sample stolen.

-Destroying an enemy ship grants +25 Warfare milestone progress.
-Having one of your own ships destroyed in combat grants +50 Warfare milestone progress.
+Dealing a point of damage to an enemy ship grants +1 Warfare milestone progress.
+Having one of your ships take a point of damage grants +2 Warfare milestone progress.

+Gain a bonus +5 Warfare milestone points for destroying an enemy ship, or having one of your ships destroyed in combat.

 Conquering a *shield* grants +25 Warfare milestone progress.
 Having a shield conquered grants +50 Warfare milestone progress.